 The imagery that is my work stems from the very strong visual and emotional impact of growing up in a family marked by mental illness.
 My eldest brother Joe suffers from schizophrenia.
 Joe experienced his first pronounced episode at age 16, and was immediately institutionalized.
 As a result, I acquired an early and lasting fear that if you are not one of society’s “Normal” members, then you are likely to be labeled, whisked embarrassingly away from your family, stripped of your freedom, drugged and humiliated.
 Joe was hospitalized on and off throughout my childhood and adolescent years.
 The seemingly medieval hospital visuals etched into my consciousness, along with the trauma of my brother being repeatedly taken from us.
 The sights, sounds and smells I experienced as a small child visiting him there are prevalent throughout my work.

 As a child, I found identity with the monsters depicted in film and books.
 I believed I knew the unfortunates hunted by the angry mobs, the freaks that fall victim to a gang mentality, which harbors ignorance.
 I believed I knew the deep lack of understanding plaguing these monsters.
 I connected here, and began with these symbols to wrestle the issues concerning my brother’s illness.
 Here, I could champion him.
 And so, this theme announces itself in my work now.
 I want people to consider the beauty that lives beneath the veneer of my troubled figures and faces.
-Through my work, it is my intention to bring these souls forward as a symbol of and a memorial to the many who live with mental illness, those who are labeled and thereby limited by some flaw that is in truth only a fraction of what that whole person is about.
+Through my work, it is my intention to bring these souls forward as a symbol of and a memorial to the many who live with mental illness, those who are labelled and thereby limited by some flaw that is in truth only a fraction of what that whole person is about.

 In each piece, I am freeing my brother.
 I am creating a monument to him and those like him.
 I rescue Joe from the oppressive institutions of the 1960s, the stereotypes of society here today.
 Through my work, I challenge the cultural system that finds it easier to turn their heads, their hearts, away.
 I urge the viewer to consider the beauty, on a grand level, of that which may appear ugly at first.